The dangers of assuming that others have it easier

 Resilience-promoting exercises are effective methods of reducing stress because they make us feel like we have more resources and fewer demands.

 And this is why it’s so harmful to ruminate on reasons why we think other people have it easier: the second we start to compare to someone who we assume has more resources, our own ability to persist suddenly seems inadequate.
-We end up stressing ourselves out.
+We end stress ourselves out, needlessly.
+We prolong our own suffering.

-We never really know what other people’s lives are like behind closed doors, and focusing on how other people seem to have it easier only makes me angry.
-The time I spend wallowing in self-pity is time that I’m not spending doing something restorative for myself, beneficial for my dreams, or helpful for other people.
+We never really know what other people’s lives are like behind closed doors.
+Whether that person who just got a house/had a child/promotion has it better than you.
+Focusing on how you think other people’s lives are easy is a short-cut to separation, contempt, and wallowing in misery.
+Wallowing in self-pity is time that I’m not spending doing something restorative for myself, beneficial for my dreams, or helpful for other people.
 Conjuring ideas about other people’s lives — and then getting angry at those ideas — guarantees that I’m wasting time and making things harder on myself in the meantime.